Sanxenxo: Etymology

 In Galician, San Xenxo means Saint Genesius, patron saint of the town (along with Santa Rosalia).
-The exonym in Castilian, Sangenjo was dismissed as an official place name officer by the Board of Galicia under the Law of Linguistic Normalization of June 15, 1983, so that since then the official place name is Sanxenxo.
+The exonym in Castilian, Sangenjo is considered controversial by the Galician people and was dismissed as an official place name officer by the Board of Galicia under the Law of Linguistic Normalization of June 15, 1983, so since then the sole official toponym is Sanxenxo.